endcollector/boxbot-faded-conquest-wiki/README.md

-# BoxBot Faded Conquest Wiki
+# Faded Conquest Wiki
-The wiki for the Minecraft mod BoxBot Faded Conquest
+The wiki for the Minecraft mod Faded Conquest